-Gardening tools for disabled and elderly gardeners
+Gardening tools for physically disabled and arthritic people and elderly gardeners

 Adapting your own gardeners toolscan be less expensive and the tools just as comfortable and easy to use as tools specially designed for use in the garden.
-So if you are elderly or have a disability that restricts movement or a bad back that makes bending painful I have included a few DIY tips here.
+So if you are elderly or have a disability that restricts movement or a bad back that makes bending painful I have included a few DIY tips below.

 How to adapt your own gardening tools